stefannelson/academic-kickstart/content/home/experience.md

   date_start = "2019-08-26"
   date_end = ""
   description = """
+  Instructor of Record for the following:

+  **Fall 2019** - Two sections of MAT 091: Beginning Algebra.

-  Fall 2019 - Instructor of record for two sections of MAT 091: Beginning Algebra.
+  **Spring 2020** - One section of MAT 097: Intermediate Algebra and one in-class and Zoom-based section of MAT 091: Beginning Algebra.
   """

 [[experience]]